gokul169/railway-reservation-system-sql/readme.md

 # 🚆 Railway Reservation System (MySQL)

 ## 📌 Project Overview
-This project implements a **Railway Reservation System** using **MySQL**.
+This project implements a Railway Reservation System using MySQL.
 It simulates how a real-world railway booking database works by managing trains, passengers, tickets, seat allocation, and payments.

-The system demonstrates core **Relational Database** concepts and SQL operations.

 ---